shreeve/react-coffee-brunch/README.md

 ## Credit

-This is based on Paul Miller's [javascript-brunch](https://github.com/brunch/javascript-brunch) project and adjusted to compile React (.jsx) files.
+This is based on darthapo's [react-brunch](https://github.com/darthapo/react-brunch).

 ## License

 The MIT License (MIT)

-Copyright (c) 2013 Matt McCray
+Copyright (c) 2014 Kohei Hasegawa

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal